-• Alternative Vaccine Storage Facility
+Alternative Vaccine Storage Facility

 Even if you have backup equipment or a generator, you should establish a working agreement with at least on alternative storage facility with a backup generator where vaccines can be appropriately stored and monitored in an emergency.
-Hospitals, long-term care facilities, fire stations, and commercial pharmacies are some facilities that might assist you.
-Make sure you have 24 hours access to the facility.
+Hospitals, long-term care facilities, fire VFC Provider Manual v2.0 stations, and commercial pharmacies are some facilities that might assist you.
+Make sure you have 24-hour access to the facility.